MICHELE NORRIS, Host:

 POGGIOLI: He said he had to leave because he was too scared even to go out.

-Ms. GRACE FIELDS (Nigerian Refugee): They will go to everybody's house and take their belongings.
+GRACE FIELDS: They will go to everybody's house and take their belongings.
 Somebody with gun, with knife, everything, they will make sure they collect everything you have.
 It's too much.
 They are killing.
 They are killing.
 Every day by day, they are killing.

-Ms. AMINA ALEHASHE (Eritrean Refugee): Bread and water, even no tea, even not medical.
+AMINA ALEHASHE: Bread and water, even no tea, even not medical.
 It's very dangerous, because we haven't rights.
 We haven't a document.
 We haven't anything.

 POGGIOLI: The toll of life in Libya on these Africans' health is immediately visible to Italian aid worker Claudia Rossetti.
 She says many of the men are emaciated and undernourished.